MaoYuwei/SSC_prediction_framework/README.md

 This is the code for [AI for Learning Deformation Behavior of a Material: Predicting Stress-Strain Curves 4000x Faster Than Simulations](https://ieeexplore.ieee.org/abstract/document/10191138)

 ## Installation Requirements
+The basic requirement for using the files is a Python 3.6.3 environment with PyTorch 2.3.0
 ## Source Files
 ### SSC_prediction

 - train.py is the code for MLP model training.
 - autoencoder.py is the code for autoencoder model training.
 - cross_validation.py is the test code for the whole framework.